NYC to impose vaccine mandate on private sector employers

 The city was moving to impose the mandate on private sector businesses even as federal courts have temporarily blocked an attempt by President Joe Biden to do the same nationally for larger companies.

 De Blasio said he expects the new mandate to survive any legal challenges.
+A spokesperson for the mayor said the private sector mandate will apply to roughly 184,000 businesses.

 Current New York City COVID-19 rules also include at least one vaccine dose for indoor restaurant dining, entertainment venues and fitness centers.
 Under new mandates for indoor dining, entertainment and gyms, two shots will be required for people over 12.
 One shot will be required for children aged 5 to 11, who are not covered by the current mandate, de Blasio said.